parkr/mypod/README.md

 **Note:** MIME types must be in the format `<type> <ext>`, with no semi-colons or any other text.
 For example, the nginx `mime.types` file is an nginx directive and not a strict MIME types file so the Go MIME parsing will fail to read this properly.

+## Download Customization

+### Cookies

+Provide cookies info in `yt-dl-cookies.txt` in your storage dir.

+### Additional yt-dlp flags

+If you'd like to customize further the `yt-dlp` command that's run to download the podcast episode, place them into an array in `yt-dl-args.json` in your storage dir.
+The array must contain only strings -- any numerics or anything will fail.